juicedata/juicefs/docs/en/benchmark/fio.md

 # Benchmark with fio

 :::tip
-JuiceFS v1.0+ has Trash enabled by default, the benchmark will create and delete temporary files in the file system, these files will eventually be dumped to the Trash folder `.trash`, it will take up storage space, to avoid this, you can disable the Trash before the benchmark `juicefs config META-URL --trash-days 0` and refer to [trash](../security/trash.md) for details.
+Trash is enabled in JuiceFS v1.0+ by default.
+As a result, temporary files are created and deleted in the file system during the benchmark, and these files will be eventually dumped into a directory named `.trash`.
+To avoid storage space being occupied by `.trash`, you can run command `juicefs config META-URL --trash-days 0` to disable Trash before benchmark.
+See [trash](../security/trash.md) for details.
 :::

 ## Testing Approach

-Performed a sequential read/write benchmark on JuiceFS, [EFS](https://aws.amazon.com/efs) and [S3FS](https://github.com/s3fs-fuse/s3fs-fuse) by [fio](https://github.com/axboe/fio).
+Perform a sequential read/write benchmark on JuiceFS, [EFS](https://aws.amazon.com/efs) and [S3FS](https://github.com/s3fs-fuse/s3fs-fuse) with [fio](https://github.com/axboe/fio).

 ## Testing Tool

-The following tests were performed by fio 3.1.
+The following tests are performed with `fio` 3.1.

 Sequential read test (numjobs: 1):